benhammondmusic/familyfriendly/notes.md

 - extract parent PLACE when deleting REPORTCARD to properly redirect
 - save USER location and only have browser get it once
 - make repo public
+- better UI for report cards listing and making

 ICONS